Here is a growing collection of AeroPress recipes from professional Baristas.

 James Hoffmann's AeroPress recipe for making a good milk based coffee at home.

-The crew at Coffee Compass offer us a simple, versatile and tasty AeroPress recipe.
+The crew at The Coffee Compass offer us a simple, versatile and tasty AeroPress recipe.

 A great recipe to use as a base for brewing 'espresso' type coffee on the Aeropress